-Hebrews 13:1-61
+Hebrews 13:1-635

-The book of Hebrews has a mountain and valley landscape of powerful exhortations and God-ward motivations resting in Christ-centered truths.
-We are moving into such a landscape once again.
+We have mentioned before how the book of Hebrews has a mountain and valley landscape of powerful exhortations and God-ward motivations resting in Christ-centered truths.
+We are moving such a landscape once again.
 Chapter 12 closes with the amazing motivations of not coming to all the threatening of the Law, but to all the privileges of grace and glory.
 We have been given an unshakable kingdom that will forever remain.
 In the light of these great truths we had better listen to God and worship God with deep reverence and great awe.